theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 ### General authorization objects

-The following objects are needed at least to establish a connection to SAP.
+The following objects are required to establish a connection to SAP.

 ```
 S_RFC            RFC_TYPE=FUGR; RFC_NAME=SYST; ACTVT=16